Mawntee/modhcart/Templates and Tools/Wumbo Modchart Template/2 - Setup and Usage.md

 - In the second keyframe, has the arrow fully invisible `0`, at the `0.375` point.
 - Uses an "InOut" style [easing](https://easings.net/) on the animation, so the peak speed of this animation happens at time `0.25` (aka the half jump)

-I specifically chose the height of the animation to happen at 0.25 because the notes jump animation is directly synced to the songs BPM, offset, and "half jump duration".
+I specifically chose the height of the animation to happen at `0.25` because the notes jump animation is directly synced to the songs BPM, offset, and "half jump duration".

 If you have a note placed on every whole beat, and a "start beat offset" of 0, then that note will start it's jump animation exactly on beat and in sync with the songs BPM, as if it were a metronome.
 This means that the notes lifetime point of `0.25` will sync up exactly with every half beat!
 This is a very subtle thing that's not immediately noticeable, but ultimately leads to ***extremely*** satisfying note animations and easily reduces a lot of the "jank" that people typically feel when playing modcharts.
+- Also, since I'm dumb and can't ever remember these values off the top of my head, [here's a handy little chart that I use with everything already laid out!](http://www.cleavebooks.co.uk/scol/equivf.htm)

 Let's take a look at the final bit of code with some more reasonable values entered in for everything: